From the first time I saw a photo of Whitehaven Beach in Australia I put it straight on my bucket list and let’s just say it didn’t disappoint.

 I lay out on the side of the boat to dry under the warm Queensland sun and when I looked down I saw two huge fish below the boat.
 The huge, grey grouper with his big, puckered purpley, green lips stared up at me, almost making eye contact somehow.

 I’ve been lucky enough to see some stunning sights in the last 18 months from California to Thailand’s beaches to Halong Bay, Sydney Harbour, Angkor Wat and the Taj Mahal but truly, Whitehaven Beach was right up among the most beautiful places I’ve ever seen!
-See my other highlights of 2014 here.
+See my other highlights of the last year here.

 Have you been to Whitehaven Beach?
 Did you love it as much as I did?